alimorgaan/UART/README.md

 # UART
-## implementaion of UART transmitter & receiver using verilog
+## Implementaion of UART Transmitter & Receiver Using Verilog

 # Transmitter Architecture